kastergarta/hawkathon_front_end/README.md

 ## HAWKATHON `Updated 12.06.2019` [VIDEO](https://youtu.be/9RpBgMKWtDw)

-This is a single page website that have all the functionality to advertise and run hackathon.
+This is a single page application (SPA) that have all the functionality to advertise and run hackathon.
 Hawkathon visitors can register, login, see and update profile, donate.
 Every new registered user will receive a greeting email.
-As an admin of this page you can send a notifications to users.
+As an admin of this page, you can send notifications to users.
 Everything ready to host and run a real-life hackathon.

 ### `Goals of this project`